mrdcvlsc/APA/README.md

 ## WHY I CREATED THIS?

    If you're asking...
-   I know there are some C++ libraries out there that supports operations for larger integer values But I created this as a challenge to myself;
+   I know there are some C++ libraries out there that supports operations for larger number values But I created this as a challenge to myself;
    to gain experience, to practice how to improve existing code, to learn more things along the development process.